sebbalex/strava-ui/readme.md

 https://www.npmjs.com/package/strava-v3

 ## Before run
-create a json file named athletes.json where store credentials token for user who wants to monitor
+make sure you have a json file named athletes.json where store credentials token for user who wants to monitor

 ##### athletes.json